Emdoneni Cheetah Project

-The provision and maintenance of an environmentally friendly and aesthetic wildlife centre for selected feline species.
+The provision and maintenance of an environmentally friendly and aesthetic wildlife center for selected feline species.

-The management of a wildlife centre in conformance with generally accepted standards, procedures and guidelines set by the KZN Wildlife Services.
+The management of a wildlife center in conformance with generally accepted standards, procedures and guidelines set by the KZN Wildlife Services.

 We are in the process to prepare our first captivity born cheetah for a possible release.
 Two males born in March 2017.
 They are both still with mom and will remain with her until 18 months old.
 All 3 are isolated from the public eye, only caregivers allowed with them.

 Preparing Dew, 13 months old, for a possible release in 12 months.